 Over half of the total time available for observations on Paranal will be carried out in Service Mode (SM).
-SM is also the only mode supported for APEX and VISTA.
 It is not offered on any La Silla telescope.

 Investigators with runs allocated in SM will be required to specify their programme by submitting a Phase 2 package in advance to ESO.
 This package consists of OBs, finding charts, a Readme form and, if applicable, ephemerides.
 Observers intending to submit proposals to be executed in SM may find it useful to familiarize themselves with the Phase 2 Service Mode guidelines.
 Once the OBs are completed, they will be reviewed by ESO to ensure full optimisation and compliance, and ultimately be accepted.